Residential proxies

 Pros:

-Many crypto exchanges and DeFi platforms impose regional restrictions (for example, Binance restricts access to users from certain countries).
+Many crypto exchanges and DeFi platforms introduce regional restrictions (for example, Binance restricts access to users from certain countries).
 With residential proxies you can easily change geolocation by using IP addresses of real users.
-This helps to work with platforms without the risk of being blocked.
+This helps to work with platforms without the risk of blocking.

-The crypto industry is heavily regulated, and platforms often monitor user activity.
+The crypto industry is heavily regulated, and platforms often track user activity.
 Residential proxies mask the real IP, preventing transaction tracking and creating the appearance of activity from different devices and locations.

 Trading and arbitrage strategies require many accounts and automated interaction with exchanges.
 They also allow bots to operate without country selection restrictions and protect against IP bans, since they are not filtered by most fraud systems on the market.